anatelli10/packages-for-gmail-back-end/README.md

 ## About

 Work in progress.
 Backend for the [Packages for Gmail](https://github.com/anatelli10/packages-for-gmail) Chrome Extension.
 Authenticates users with Google OAuth.
-Queries Gmail API for email messages then detects tracking numbers in them using [TS Tracking Number](https://github.com/rjbrooksjr/ts-tracking-number) and a little magic.
+Queries Gmail API for email messages then detects tracking numbers in them using [TS Tracking Number](https://github.com/rjbrooksjr/ts-tracking-number) and a little bit of magic.
 Built on top of [Express MongoDB example from BezKoder](https://github.com/bezkoder/jwt-refresh-token-node-js-mongodb).

 ### Built With